4

 - Career-high 29 points in a single NBA game (February 2023)

-Josh Green, a versatile Australian guard, has quickly established himself as an exciting NBA talent, showcasing his skills for both the Dallas Mavericks and Charlotte Hornets.
+Josh Green is a physical Australian guard that quickly established himself as an exciting NBA player, competing for both the Charlotte Hornets and the Dallas Mavericks.

 Key Details